snowberryfield/printemps/contents/starter_guide.md

 In addition, following special methods are provided to define a problem simply:
 - The method `sum()` to express a sum of decision variables or expressions.
-- The method `dot()` to express a inner product of coefficients and decision variables.
+- The method `dot()` to express an inner product of coefficients and decision variables.
 - The method `selection()` to express a selection constraint that just one component takes value 1 in indexed decision variables.

 With these methods, the problem (P2) can be simplified as follows: